 Not sure where to start looking?
-Keep dry with help from these 14 best rain jackets for women who love to travel…
+Keep dry with one of these 12 best women’s rain jackets…

-The problem comes with the sheer amount of choice.
-Everything from the best ultralight rain jackets to stylish rain coats that fit any occasion are all at your fingertips.
+The problem with choosing your perfect rain jacket comes with the sheer amount of choice.
+Everything from the best ultralight rain jackets to stylish raincoats that fit any occasion are all at your fingertips.

 Not all, however, are created equal or work well in all situations.

 Some of the best waterproof jackets for women are best suited for walking around London in a drizzle.
 Others are more at home protecting you from a downpour on a hike in Taiwan during typhoon season.
 Which will you need?
 Let’s see…